asreview/asreview-insights/README.md

 of ASReview LAB.

-❣️ ASReview-insights is the successor to [ASReview-visualization](https://pypi.org/project/asreview-visualization/).
+❣️ ASReview Insights is the successor to [ASReview-visualization](https://pypi.org/project/asreview-visualization/).
 ASReview insights is available for [ASReview LAB](https://github.com/asreview/asreview/discussions/975) version 1 or later.